clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

         });
     };

-    // called when we have an error connecting to SpacetimeDB SpacetimeDBClient.instance.onConnectError += (error, message) =>
+    // Called when we have an error connecting to SpacetimeDB SpacetimeDBClient.instance.onConnectError += (error, message) =>
     {
         Debug.LogError($"Connection error: " + message);
+        connected = false;
     };

-    // called when we are disconnected from SpacetimeDB SpacetimeDBClient.instance.onDisconnect += (closeStatus, error) =>
+    // Called when we are disconnected from SpacetimeDB SpacetimeDBClient.instance.onDisconnect += (closeStatus, error) =>
     {
         Debug.Log("Disconnected.");
+        connected = false;
     };

-    // called when we receive the client identity from SpacetimeDB SpacetimeDBClient.instance.onIdentityReceived += (token, identity, address) => {
+    // Called when we receive the client identity from SpacetimeDB SpacetimeDBClient.instance.onIdentityReceived += (token, identity, address) => {
         AuthToken.SaveToken(token);
         local_identity = identity;
     };

-    // called after our local cache is populated from a Subscribe call SpacetimeDBClient.instance.onSubscriptionApplied += OnSubscriptionApplied;
+    // Called after our local cache is populated from a Subscribe call SpacetimeDBClient.instance.onSubscriptionApplied += OnSubscriptionApplied;

-    // now that we’ve registered all our callbacks, lets connect to
+    // Now that we’ve registered all our callbacks, lets connect to spacetimedb SpacetimeDBClient.instance.Connect(AuthToken.Token, hostName, moduleAddress);
-    // spacetimedb
-    SpacetimeDBClient.instance.Connect(AuthToken.Token, hostName, moduleAddress);
 ```